 One of the benefits of filing for Chapter 13 bankruptcy is that in some instances, you can reduce the balance of your loan when your property’s value drops below what you owe on the mortgage.
 You can do this using a cramdown on your investment or rental properties.

 And while you can’t use a cramdown to lower the mortgage on your principal residence, you can use another mechanism to strip off junior loans.
 Learn more by reading What Happens to My Upside-Down Mortgage in Bankruptcy?

-Let’s say you bought a rental property in 2005 for $200,000 and took out a mortgage for $190,000.
-Now it's 2011, you still owe $175,000 on your mortgage but the house is only worth $100,000.
-This means that only $100,000 of the mortgage is secured (if the mortgage company foreclosed on the house and sold it this is the amount they would recover from the sale).
-Through a Chapter 13 bankruptcy, you can cram down the principal balance of your mortgage to the secured portion ($100,000).
+Let’s say you bought a rental property in 2014 for $200,000 and took out a mortgage for $190,000.
+In 2019, you still owed $175,000 on your mortgage, but the house is only worth $100,000.
+If the mortgage company foreclosed on the house and sold it, the lender would recover the $100,000 equity.
+So the secured portion of the mortgage equals $100,000.

-The remaining $75,000 of your mortgage will be treated as unsecured debt since this is the portion of your mortgage balance above what the house is worth.
-This portion will get the same treatment in bankruptcy as your other unsecured debts such as credit cards and medical bills.
+The remaining $75,000 will be treated as unsecured debt since this is the portion of your mortgage balance above what the house is worth.
+This portion will get the same treatment in bankruptcy as your other qualifying unsecured debt balances such as credit cards and medical bills.

 Typically, these creditors receive only a small fraction of the balance owed or nothing at all.
 So you will likely pay much less than $75,000.
 Any amount you don’t pay in your plan will get discharged (wiped out) along with your other unsecured debts upon completion of your bankruptcy plan.